 How to Add LED Backlighting to Any TV in Five Minutes!

-Since he was more than down for that idea (he loves his electronics), he got to researching TVs and wall mounts right away.
+Since he was more than down for that idea (the man loves his electronics), he got to researching TVs and wall mounts right away.

 Now, I’m certainly not an electronics guru, so there may be some TVs out there that this won’t work for…ya know, like those gigantic ancient box televisions that even thrift stores won’t accept anymore?